Alerts

 • Vaginal hygiene products, including perfumes and deodorants

 When your symptoms are persistent or get worse, consider seeing a vulvar and vaginal disease specialist.
 The University of Kansas Health System has the only specialized vulvar and vaginal disease care team in Kansas and the Kansas City region.
-In-person visits with the vulvar and vaginal specialists are at the Quivira Medical Pavilion in Overland Park, Kansas.
+In-person visits with the vulvar and vaginal specialists are at the College Square Medical Pavilion in Overland Park, Kansas.
 Virtual consultations are also available.

 Call 913-588-1227 to schedule a virtual visit.
 To see us in person, call 913-588-1227 and ask for the OB-GYN scheduling team and the vulvovaginal disease experts.